All Episodes

 And this guy's got the nuclear trigger under his finger, too.

-Reformed alcoholic, but nothing wrong with that.
+Reformed alcoholic, well, nothing wrong with that.

 Might decide to get drunk again, you know.